awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 ## Prerequisites<a name="ca-prerequisites"></a>

 Before deploying the Cluster Autoscaler, you must meet the following prerequisites:
-+ An existing Amazon EKS cluster.
-If you don’t have a cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
++ An existing Amazon EKS cluster – If you don’t have a cluster, see [Creating an Amazon EKS cluster](create-cluster.md)\.
 + An existing IAM OIDC provider for your cluster\.
 To determine whether you have one or need to create one, see [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ Node groups with Auto Scaling groups tags.
++ Node groups with Auto Scaling groups tags\.
 The Cluster Autoscaler requires the following tags on your Auto Scaling groups so that they can be auto\-discovered\.
   + If you used `eksctl` to create your node groups, these tags are automatically applied\.
   + If you didn't use `eksctl`, you must manually tag your Auto Scaling groups with the following tags\.
 For more information, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the Amazon EC2 User Guide for Linux Instances\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html)